gpaux/Mediana/DataModel.md

 - `MVExpoPFSOSDist`: generate data following a **multivariate exponential distribution to generate PFS and OS endpoints**.
 The PFS value is imputed to the OS value if the latter occurs earlier.
 Required parameters: `par` and `corr`.
 For each generated endpoint, the `par` parameter must contain the required parameter `rate`.
 The` corr` parameter specifies the correlation matrix for the endpoints.

 - `MVMixedDist`: generate data following a **multivariate mixed distribution**.
 Required parameters: `type`, `par` and `corr`.
 The `type` parameter assumes the following values: `NormalDist`, `BinomDist` and `ExpoDist`.
 For each generated endpoint, the `par` parameter must contain the required parameters according to the distribution type.
 The `corr` parameter specifies the correlation matrix for the endpoints.

+The `outcome.type` argument defines the outcome's type.
+This argument accepts only two values:

+- `standard`: for fixed design setting.

+- `event`: for event-driven design setting.

+The outcome's type must be defined for each endpoint in case of multivariate disribution, e.g. `c("event","event")` in case of multivariate exponential distribution.
+The `outcome.type` argument is essential to get censored events for time-to-event endpoints if the `SampleSize` object is used to specify the number of patients to generate.

 A single `OutcomeDist` object can be added to a `DataModel` object.